The Great American Beer Festival 2014

 The 2013 GABF is bigger than ever, covering 188,000 square feet of Downtown Denver’s Colorado Convention Center, with more than 3,000 beers from 600 U.S. breweries available for sampling.
 A highlight of the festival is that many of the beers will be served by their brewers, giving attendees a chance to meet some of the U.S.’s biggest beer heroes.
 The festival also features the PRO-AM Competition, a contest featuring beers brewed by professional craft brewers based on award winning homebrew recipes from American Homebrewers Association (AHA) members.

 Denver and the GABF are a perfect match.
 Not only is the Mile High City home to the world's largest single brewery (The Coors Brewery), but it also has the nation's largest brewpub (The Wynkoop Brewing Company) and the highest number of home brewers.
-In conjunction with GABF, VISIT DENVER is sponsoring Denver Beer Fest (Oct.
-4-12), a citywide celebrations of all things beer, featuring tastings, food/pairings, parties and much more.
-Go to www.DenverBeerFest.com for more info.
+In conjunction with GABF, VISIT DENVER is sponsoring Denver Beer Fest (Sept.
+26-Oct.
+4), a citywide celebrations of all things beer, featuring tastings, food/pairings, parties and much more.
+Go to www.DenverBeerFest.com

 Throughout Colorado, there are over 80 brewpubs, 18 microbreweries, and two major breweries, burnishing the state’s reputation as the "Napa Valley" of beer.
 It is possible to tour Colorado, visiting the major ski resorts of Aspen, Telluride, Vail, Crested Butte and Steamboat Springs, and enjoy a new brewpub in each town.
 On any given day, there are over 100 beers that are made and sold only in Colorado.